iem-projects/pd-acre-amb/readme.rst

 ----------

 In Ambisonics domain an 3D or 2D Ambisonics signal is a multichannel audio-signal.
-With higher orders, better spatial resolutions are provided and more Ambisonics channels are needed.
+With higher orders a better spatial resolution is provided and more Ambisonics channels are needed.
 The channel count is calculated by the formulas ``n=(order+1)²`` for 3D and ``n=2*order+1`` for 2D.
 Therefore Ambisonics buses has to be implemented, which handle, for example on 5th order 3D 36 channels.
 Until there is a snake functionality standard in Pd[snake]_ , we handle Ambisonics buses with abstraction and dynamic generated ``catch~/throw~`` and/or ``send~/receive~`` pairs to prevent excessive Pd cabling.